ApeSwapFinance/non-fungible-apes/readme.md

-# ApeSwap's Official Non Funigble Apes (NFAs)
+# ApeSwap's Official Non Fungible Apes (NFAs)

 Non Fungible Apes (or NFAs) are a cryptographically generated set of 1,000 unique, rare, and immutable apes forked from the original CryptoPunks codebase.

-Find the official Non Funigble Apes smart contract deployment at this address: [0x0A3eDC4af385eEC12311EC29a95F573Bb4B0ACB4](https://bscscan.com/token/0x0A3eDC4af385eEC12311EC29a95F573Bb4B0ACB4)
+Find the official Non Fungible Apes smart contract deployment at this address: [0x0A3eDC4af385eEC12311EC29a95F573Bb4B0ACB4](https://bscscan.com/token/0x0A3eDC4af385eEC12311EC29a95F573Bb4B0ACB4)

 ## How Were NFAs Generated?